Returning to Work Post Pandemic: Pandemic Planning Measures for Continued Health and Safety of Employees

 Workplace Reorganization or Restructuring – Employers will have to reorganize and rearrange the workspaces of employees to enable recommended practices for pandemic planning such as social distancing and minimal physical contact.
 To ensure employees keep six feet of distance between each other, desks may have to be placed to observe this guideline in shared open office spaces.
 Furthermore, to ensure social distancing is maintained, visitors’ chairs would have to be placed farther apart.
 Using engineering control measures, employers may have to build plastic shield guards in front of customer service counters or in instances of high-risk work environments, to install ventilators.
 For employees working at construction sites, employers may need to review the number of people in a shift and provide them with added PPE as required to suit the needs of the pandemic plan.

 Work Process Changes – Whenever and wherever possible review and restructure work processes.
-For example, encourage customers to use email or phone calls for issues reporting, establish a policy of online employee meetings, provide necessary tools and equipment so that workers do not have to share them.
+For example, encourage customers to use email or phone calls for issues reporting, establish a policy of online employee meetings, and provide necessary tools and equipment so that workers do not have to share them.
 Employers will also have to change the process of entering and exiting the workplaces as recommended.
 For the current coronavirus pandemic, OSHA recommendations are for workers to wash their hands before they enter the workplace and avoid physical contact.
-Using administrative controls such as notices of good hygiene practices and reminders to wear facemasks and to keep the six feet of distance between workers and other stakeholders would also be effective.
+Use administrative controls such as notices of good hygiene practices and reminders to wear facemasks and to keep six feet of distance between workers and other stakeholders would also be effective.

 Introduce a Disinfection Process – In the case of the current COVID-19 pandemic, a good practice is to follow a meticulous cleaning process of worksites and common equipment daily.
 If worksites require workers to wear PPE such as hardhats, fall protection gear, and HAZMAT suits, then ensure workers diligently carry out a disinfection process at the end of their work shift.
 While this is a recommended practice by OSHA when employers work with hazardous substances and toxins, it is a recommended guide when implementing pandemic planning measures.